DFRobot/DFRobot_ICG20660L/python/raspberrypi/README.md

   @param div  Sample rate divider, the range is 0~255.
   @n    Sampling rate = internal sampling rate/(div+1)
   @n Note: If the accelerometer configuration is in low power consumption mode, that is, the formal parameter lowPowerFlag of the configAccel function is true, \
-  @n the sampling rate must match the output rate of the formal parameter odr of configAccel , as shown in the following table:
+  @n the sampling rate must match the output rate of the formal parameter odr of configAccel, as shown in the following table:
     @n ----------------------------------------------------------------------------
     @n |                        config_accel                      | set_sample_div |
     @n ----------------------------------------------------------------------------|